Yes, over 30 Web Hosting accounts with actual websites.

 The price was above average but they were one of the biggest hosts at the time.
 Although I wouldn’t say don’t use them, I’m also going to say I’m not using them anymore.
 The service I got allowed me to host up to 5 domains.
 I left in 2016.
 My last price is $83.00/year.

 Looking back at my support cases, I did have a few.
 Some were for sites not loading while another was for some Cpanel issues.
 For the price, they’ve faired well enough.
-I can’t say I would use them for a main site.
+I can’t say I would use them for the main site.
 My current price is $18.91/year.

 My support tickets are loaded with frustration.
 If you can’t count on your hosting provider it’s not worth it.
 Even at a low rate or in my case for free.
 I’m trying to get to one of my sites right now and it’s taking forever.
 Luckily I don’t really need these sites anymore.
-My current price is Free/year.
+My current price is Free/per year.

 I haven’t had many issues with my site so I can’t really tell you what the support is like.
 I guess that is a good thing.
 Bottom line is, you don’t get much for your dollar with hostnine.
 My current price is 47.88/year.

 Honest Opinion of Godaddy – I consider them a huge conglomerate and are always nickel and diming.
-There were many occasions where I felt like they were forcing me to sign up for services I didn’t need.
+There were many occasions when I felt like they were forcing me to sign up for services I didn’t need.
 You’ll see what I mean if you ever get to a checkout page.

 GoDaddy Auctions is the main reason I still work with them today.
-Although this service could be a lot better it does allow me to find good aged domains.
+Although this service could be a lot better it does allow me to find well aged domains.
 I’ll go over this in a future post.
 They are also my domain registrar for over 150 domains.
 Between yearly renewals and domain privacy, I send them a lot of money.
 By the way, my price when I stopped hosting was 134.04/year.

 I did have one bout with downtime back in 2018.
 It appeared my sites weren’t loading but as soon as I contacted support my issue got resolved.
 They do have a ticketing system which I do like.
 My Current Price is $71.88/year.